JuliaReinforcementLearning/RayCastWorlds.jl/README.md

 ### Units

-There are 4 types of units:
+There are 4 types of units used throughout the code:
-1. 'wu': Stands for world units.
+1. `wu`: Stands for world units.
 These are usually floating point numbers representing positions in the real world.
-1. 'tu': Stands for tile units.
+1. `tu`: Stands for tile units.
 These are integers representing positions on the tile map.
-1. 'pu': Stands for pixel units.
+1. `pu`: Stands for pixel units.
 These are integers representing positions on the visualization image.
-1. 'au': Stands for angle units.
+1. `au`: Stands for angle units.
 These are integers representing angles from 0 to `num_directions`.

 The height of the tile map correponds to the x-axis of the coordinate system (often indexed with `i`) and width correponds to the y-axis (often indexed with `j`).
 This keeps the coordinate system right-handed.